 This exhibition in Leuven was realized by project coordinator KU Leuven as part of the final celebrations of WeAre#EuropeForCulture, that is going to conclude its journey in February 2020 with a major final exhibition at the House of European History in Brussels.

 Students of the master in Cultural Studies of KU Leuven run a co-creation workshop with elders in senior homes, based on a novel game format empowered with early photographic heritage.
 The workshop was held at the Agora student centre KU Leuven, where former and current inhabitants of the key city neighborhood the “Vaartkom” co-created stories about the ever changing environment of this place where shipping arrived in the city, coming through the “Leuvense Vaart” channel.
 It is a city corner that has hosted both residential homes as well as industrial activities through the ages.
-The resulting exhibition will premiere in Leuven on 2nd December 2019 with a vernissage at the Openbaar Entrepot voor de Kunsten (OPEK) and will then be on display at the KU Leuven Agora learning center.
+The resulting exhibition premiered in Leuven on 2nd December 2019 with a vernissage at the Openbaar Entrepot voor de Kunsten (OPEK) and will then be on display at the KU Leuven Agora learning center.

 Leive vrigger en naa